Norway - Industrial Production

 The survey is also classified according to EUROSTAT's end-use categories (Main Industrial Groupings, MIG), which are based on the 3-digit level industrial groupings in SIC 2007

 Disseminated unadjusted data are not revised.
-Seasonally adjusted data is subject to revision.
+Seasonally adjusted data are subject to revision.

-Starting with January 2009 data, the survey was upgraded to SIC-2007 (NACE Rev.2) and re-indexed to 2005=100.
+Starting with January 2009 data, the survey was upgraded to SIC-2007 (NACE Rev. 2) and re-indexed to 2005=100.
 The seasonal adjustment method was also improved.
-The change in classification caused the discontinuance of two indicators and addition of four others.
+The change in classification caused the termination of two indicators and addition of four others.